Alellv/Purr-Slime/README.md

-If i find some motivation i might add some videos/photos of the process, and if i have time i will fix the issues above If you have any doubts, recommendations, or help dm me on discord :3, or join the discord server, the DIY community there is really nice
+If i find some motivation i might add some videos/photos of the process, and if i have time i will fix the issues above If you have any doubts, recommendations, or help dm me on discord :3 @Alellv , or join the discord server, the DIY community there is really nice